Lisa Sthalekar is an Australian all-rounder who retired from International Cricket in 2013.

 She is the highest all-time wicket-taker in the Women's National Cricket League, along with being the most capped player in the competition.
 Off the field, Lisa is still heavily involved in cricket as a current cricket commentator for a number of networks and travels around the world following the game she loves.
 Lisa is a strong and passionate advocate for women’s equality in sports.

-Lisa is the first female appointed on the Australian Cricketers Association (ACA) Executive committee, as well as the Federation of International Cricketers' Associations (FICA) board.
+Lisa is the first female appointed on the Australian Cricketers Association (ACA) board and was recently elected as President of the Federation of International Cricketers' Associations (FICA) board.
 Lisa is a grounded and inspiring young woman who uses her position to ensure the voices of women are heard in cricket all around the world.

 Lisa was fantastic - resoundingly positive comments from everyone.
 One of the organisations actually showed some interest in getting her out for an event of their own which is great.
 Her st ... keep readingory and the message she presented on was in depth and certainly relatable to the organisations.
 Would certainly recommend Lisa.
 Rainmaker Group